Things To Do In Newport Oregon For Families

 Right across the street is BJs Ice Cream shop, where you can get ice cream, salt water taffy and other fun desserts.
 I loved this spot as I could get a jr two scoop for under $5 per person (which seems like a great deal when talking beach town ice cream shops)!

 We stayed in a loft cabin at Whalers Resort – perfect for families!
 I LOVED this spot, as we had walking access to a beautiful beach, tons of amenities and it was just a few minutes drive into town.
 The other thing I loved about Whalers, is that it is a camp groud, but had more cabin options than I have seen at most campgrounds.
 That means that there is something for most budgets (camp spots, RV spots and multiple cabin options).
 I was traveling with my kids and mom, so we got a cabin, and I had that camping feel that I loved by the ocean, but with all the amenities I needed (locking doors, electricity, comfy beds, bathtub, kitchen and more).
 I really loved this spot for an ocean visit, and think it is a perfect fit for family travel.
-You can find more about the campground here (and we will have a full review of it available tomorrow from our recent stay).
+Check out our full review of this location here.

 If you want to be right in town, I would suggest looking at some of the waterfront hotels, or house rentals in Nye Beach area.
 This way you have beach access, plus can walk or bike into town for the restaurants and shops.